holly394/accountability-app/README.md

 This updates the table of user's partners' goals.
 Based on the completion status of each goal, it shows the time taken for each goal (in progress or completed).
 The user can also choose to accept or deny a completed goal of their partners.
-These buttons are connected to functions that sends and fetches json data to and from **app.py("/partnergoalaction")**. it sends the id of the goal as well as which action to take for each goal.
+These buttons are connected to functions that sends and fetches json data to and from `app.py("/partnergoalaction")`.
+It sends the id of the goal as well as which action to take for each goal.

 #### maingoalpage.html:
-This has a table and 2 scripts, one script for calling time functions from **"/static/timefunctions.js"** and another connecting to **"/static/goals.js"**.
+This has a table and 2 scripts, one script for calling time functions from `"/static/timefunctions.js"` and another connecting to `"/static/goals.js"`.
 This page shows a table of the current user's goals. it also has an input and button for adding new goals.

 ##### timefunctions.js: